Ukraine Conflict: Facts and How to Help

 CRS Response to Ukraine Invasion

-Since the start of the conflict, CRS partners Caritas Ukraine (of the Ukrainian Greek Catholic Church) and Caritas Spes (of the Roman Catholic Church) have supported more than 1 million people.
-This includes providing food for nearly 800,000 people; distributing more than 105,000 hygiene kits; and medicine and medical support for more than 55,000 people.
-They have transformed churches into child-friendly spaces, provided food at train stations, and provided transportation to borders.
-Recent assessments have identified new needs for long-term shelter for displaced families as well as a greater focus on counseling and mental health support, including for staff.
+Since the start of the conflict, CRS partners Caritas Ukraine (of the Ukrainian Greek Catholic Church) and Caritas Spes (of the Roman Catholic Church) have supported nearly 4 million people.
+This includes providing food, hygiene kits; and medicine and medical support.
+Our partners have transformed churches into child-friendly spaces, and provided food at train stations and transportation to borders.

 CRS is continuing to provide support to Caritas Ukraine and Caritas Spes on: